Revisiting Chronology Protection Conjecture in The Dyonic Kerr-Sen Black Hole Spacetime: The Closed Timelike Curves

 Therefore, for small-charge BH \eqref{lowcharge}, $g_{\phi\phi}(r_+)>0$ and since $g_{\phi\phi}$ is monotonically increasing in the region $r>r_+$, it is impossible to find CTC in the region $r>r_+$.

 Now we consider the region around the inner horizon, $r=r_{-}$.
 For $r_{s}>\delta_{r}$~(small charge) KSBH, since $a^{2}>0$ implies that

 $g_{\phi\phi}(r_{-})$ is always positive and there is no CTC.

-On the other hand for $r_{s}<\delta_{r}$~(large charge) KSBH, since $a^{2}>0$ implies that the numerator of \eqref{g33con2} is always positive and the denominator is always negative, $g_{\phi\phi}(r_{-})$ is always negative and there are CTCs around $r=r_{-}$ region.
+On the other hand for $r_{s}<\delta_{r}$~(large charge) KSBH, since $a^{2}>0$ implies that the numerator of \eqref{g33con2} is always positive and the denominator is always negative, $g_{\phi\phi}(r_{-})$ is always negative and there are CTCs in $r=r_{-}$ region.